Basketball's World Cup is set to begin, and the U.S. isn't worrying about pressure | TSN

 Just don't refer to Spain as such around coach Sergio Scariolo.

 “Honestly, I hate the definition of defending anything,” Scariolo said.
 “We are not defending anything.
 Every team is starting a new, fresh competition.
 Every team starts 0-0.
 We have been proud to exceed any expectations during the last competitions, winning championships which nobody predicted beforehand.
-We might win and we are starting from once again several teams in the expectations of the final result.”
+We might win and we are starting from, once again, behind several teams in the expectations of the final result.”

-The tournament starts Friday and will almost certainly see history on Day 1.
+The tournament starts Friday with eight games — there's eight more Saturday, including the U.S. opener against New Zealand — and will almost certainly see history on Day 1.
 Local officials are hoping more than 40,000 people will attend in Manila when the Philippines meets Karl-Anthony Towns and the Dominican Republic.
 That attendance figure would smash the previous World Cup record, set when 32,616 watched the U.S. beat Russia at Toronto in 1994.

 It'll be a moment of immense Pinoy pride.